-The perfect should not be enemy of the good.
+The perfect should not be an enemy of the good.
 This website evolves as the spirit, the energy and time permits.
 Keeping up with AI developments is like trying to drink through a firehose.
 Better to refine concurrently with adds than fail to share now.

 AIification is the process of cognition by artificial intelligence (AI) with machine learning capabilities and is associated with changing over from previous cognitive sources.
 A precursor revolutionary concept was the "electrification" of our civilization.

 The broad meaning of Aiification is as it applies to an economic or institutional sector, a region, a national economy or the global economy.

 AI take many forms and some in the field do not like the term AI and prefer a wide variety of other terms.
 Others outside the field prefer euphemisms like "automation" or

 "digitization" to refer to AI and AIification.
 Machine learning, deep learning and AI are not synonymous.
 Artificial